 For the purposes of airspace change proposals, the impact upon tranquillity need only be considered with specific reference to Areas of Outstanding Natural Beauty (AONB) and National Parks as well as local areas identified through community engagement.

-The location of LBHA, means that it is close to the Kent Downs AONB and Surrey Hills AONB, as shown in Figure 3 below.
+The location of LBHA, means that it is close to the Kent Downs AONB, Surrey Hills AONB and the High Weald AONB, as shown in Figure 4 below.

-Figure 3 - LBHA Location relative to AONB
+Figure 4 - LBHA Location relative to AONB

 Source: Landscapesforlife.org.uk